hopsoft/ellington/README.md

 ([View the slides from the intro talk.](https://speakerdeck.com/hopsoft/ellington-intro))

 The nomenclature is taken from [New York's subway system](http://en.wikipedia.org/wiki/New_York_City_Subway).
-We've found that using cohesive physical metaphors helps people reason more clearly about the complexities of software.
+We've found that using consistent and cohesive physical metaphors helps people reason more clearly about the complexities of software.
 *The subway analogy isn't perfect but gets pretty close.*

 ### Important